 Collected from the Census Bureau's American Community Survey, this indicator is the percentage of children who live in households that are housing insecure.
 A household is considered housing insecure when their housing costs, including utilities, rent, insurance, etc. total 30% or more of their income.
-The data, which initially saw an increase between 2009 and 2011, has seen two consecutive years of decline.
+The data has seen two consecutive years of decline, leveling off at 38% since 2013.

-When disaggregated by race, around 50% of black/Hispanic children are lived in housing insecure households in 2015 as opposed to approximately 30% of white, non-Hispanic children.
-According to PCSW, in order for a family to afford a two-bedroom apartment and utilize less than 30% of their income on housing they would require an hourly wage of \$24.29, or 2.7 full time jobs, at minimum wage.
+When disaggregated by race, around 55% and 56% of black/Hispanic children are living in housing insecure households in 2014 respectively, as opposed to 28% of white, non-Hispanic children.
+The decline in the white population and increases for Black/Hispanic families has led to no change in the last two years.
+According to the Permanent Commission on the Status of Women, in order for a family to afford a two-bedroom apartment and utilize less than 30% of their income on housing they would require an hourly wage of \$24.29, or 2.7 full time jobs, at minimum wage.
 For a female-headed household or any single-parent household, both parent and child would struggle substantially to maintain a quality standard of living.